The New Zealand Certificate in Food and Beverage Service (Café Services and Functions Services) (Level 3) comprises 60 credits.

 Full attendance is encouraged to maximise learning opportunities and to optimise success for students.
-To meet external examination requirements, 80% attendance of practical classes is compulsory.

 This programme is an excellent starting point for those wanting to work in restaurants or bars.
 It is recommended that applicants have met the literacy and numeracy requirements for NCEA Level 1 or equivalent.